 The house then passed to Lady Helena Gleichen, queen Victoria’s great-niece, and sister to Dr Axel Munthe’s portrait painter, and thereafter to her cousin Hilda Pennington-Mellor.
 Hilda was also related to the Cookes, the Walwyns, and to the Dukes of Wharton.
 She and her son Malcolm Munthe created the charitable trust which runs Hellens today.

-ConservationEach winter, for the last ten years, a group of ladies from the National Association of Decorative and Fine Arts Societies (NADFAS) have given up Friday mornings to work on conserving the historic fabrics and hangings in Hellens.
-We are deeply grateful for their efforts.
+ConservationFor the past fourteen years, a group from the National Association of Decorative and Fine Arts Societies (NADFAS) have generously donated their time and expertise to help conserve the historic fabrics and hangings in Hellens.